garethjmsaunders/code-style-guide/css.md

 The reason for preferring RGB is three-fold:

-1. Colours in RGB format are easier to read and estimate the colour.
+1. Colours in RGB format are easier to read and estimate the colour when reading code.
 2. It is quicker to add transparency if required (see alpha transparency) below.
-3. RGB format is more widely supported in graphic design applications.
+3. RGB format is more widely supported in graphic design applications without needing to convert to hexadecimal.

-#### Use short hex codes
+#### Use lowercase, short hex codes

-If you must use hex codes, you SHOULD shorten values where possible (`#fff` instead of `#ffffff`), and use lowercase alphabetical values (`#fff` not `#FFF`).
+If you need to use hex codes, you SHOULD shorten values where possible (`#fff` instead of `#ffffff`), and use lowercase alphabetical values (`#fff` not `#FFF`).

 #### Alpha transparency

-Specifying colours in `rgb(r, g, b)` format also makes it much easier to add alpha transparency later, as you simply need to append an ‘a’ and a fourth value:
+Specifying colours in `rgb(r, g, b)` format also makes it much easier to add alpha transparency later, as you simply need to append an ‘a’ and add a fourth value:

 ```
 .black {